gomods/athens/docs/content/faq.md

 should work as well, provided that the Athens proxy host is configured with the proper authentication.

-### Can I blacklist / fetch certain modules from an upstream proxy?
+### Can I exclude a module completely?

 Yes, this is possible.
-The proxy provides a configuration file that will allow users to specify which modules have to be blacklisted or not.
-In addition to that, the proxy can be configured to fetch certain modules from an upstream proxy.
+The proxy provides a configuration file that will allow users to specify which modules that should not be fetched at all.
 The [filtering modules configuration](/configuration/filter/) provides details about the configuration file and how to exclude certain modules.

+### Can I specify that a module is fetched from an upstream proxy and not stored locally?

+Yes, this is possible.
+Refer to the [filtering modules configuration](/configuration/filter/) provides details about the configuration file and how to exclude certain modules.

 ### Is there support for monitoring and observability for Proxy?